Northwestern Wildcats Logo

 The team was unofficially called the Fighting Methodists for the university’s commitment to religious views.
 The official nickname referred to the team’s color, purple.
 It only changed in 1924 after a newspaper article called the players “a Purple wall of wildcats.”
 The Wildcats liked the name so much that in a few months, it became official.

 On the other hand, the history of the logo is not so simple.
 Despite acquiring the name Wildcats, the image itself first appeared only ten years later, in 1933.
-The cat was immediately given the name Willie.
+The cat was immediately named Willie.
 It was the second attempt to choose a mascot animal.
 Before that, the team was represented by a live bear named Meholap.
 He was taken to all competitions and was only given up as a permanent escort in 1923.

 1981 – 2011